atabidze/iota-tech-website/src/en/services.md

 ---
-lang: ka
+lang: en
-permalink: /services/
+permalink: /en/services/
 layout: base.njk
-title: "ტექნოლოგიური გადაწყვეტილებები თქვენი ბიზნესისთვის"
+title: "Technological Solutions for Your Business"
-subtitle: "აირჩიეთ პარტნიორობის მოდელი, რომელიც ყველაზე მეტად შეესაბამება თქვენს მიზნებს - უწყვეტი IT მხარდაჭერა თუ კომპლექსური პროექტის განხორციელება."
+subtitle: "Choose the partnership model that best suits your goals - continuous IT support or complex project implementation."
-card1_title: "IT აუთსორსინგი და მართვადი სერვისები"
+card1_title: "IT Outsourcing & Managed Services"
-card1_desc: "ჩვენ ვხდებით თქვენი კომპანიის სრულფასოვანი IT გუნდი და პარტნიორი, რომელიც ზრუნავს ტექნოლოგიებზე, რათა თქვენ შეძლოთ ბიზნესის ზრდაზე ფოკუსირება."
+card1_desc: "We act as your dedicated IT team and partner, managing your technology so you can focus on business growth."
 card1_list:
-  - item: "ყოველდღიური IT მხარდაჭერა (Helpdesk)"
+  - item: "Daily IT Support (Helpdesk)"
-  - item: "პროაქტიული მონიტორინგი და ადმინისტრირება"
+  - item: "Proactive Monitoring & Administration"
-  - item: "კიბერუსაფრთხოების მართვა"
+  - item: "Cybersecurity Management"
-  - item: "მონაცემთა დაცვა და აღდგენა"
+  - item: "Data Protection & Recovery"
-  - item: "სტრატეგიული IT კონსულტაცია"
+  - item: "Strategic IT Consulting"
-card2_title: "სისტემური ინტეგრაცია და პროექტები"
+card2_title: "System Integration & Projects"
-card2_desc: "ჩვენ ვქმნით და ვნერგავთ კომპლექსურ IT ინფრასტრუქტურას თქვენი ბიზნესის ამბიციური მიზნებისთვის."
+card2_desc: "We design and implement complex IT infrastructure to achieve your business's most ambitious goals."
 card2_list:
-  - item: "IT ინფრასტრუქტურის პროექტები"
+  - item: "IT Infrastructure Projects"
-  - item: "ქლაუდ ტრანსფორმაცია"
+  - item: "Cloud Transformation"
-  - item: "უსაფრთხოების სისტემების დანერგვა"
+  - item: "Security Systems Implementation"
-  - item: "საკომუნიკაციო გადაწყვეტილებები"
+  - item: "Communication Solutions"
 ---
 <section class="page-section">
     <div class="container">